GoogleCloudPlatform/datacatalog-tag-engine/extensions/query_cookbook/README.md

 5) `top_groupbys`: Most common group by clauses on this data asset
 6) `top_functions`: Most common functions run on this data asset

-The workflow extracts the query logs from the [INFORMATION_SCHEMA.JOBS](https://cloud.google.com/bigquery/docs/information-schema-jobs) view and summarizes their contents by calling Vertex AI's [text-bison](https://cloud.google.com/vertex-ai/docs/generative-ai/model-reference/text) LLM.
-This logic is wrapped into a cloud function, which is called by a BigQuery remote function.
+The workflow extracts the query logs from the [INFORMATION_SCHEMA.JOBS](https://cloud.google.com/bigquery/docs/information-schema-jobs) view and summarizes their contents by calling [Gemini Pro](https://cloud.google.com/vertex-ai/docs/generative-ai/model-reference/text) through Vertex AI.
+This logic is wrapped into a cloud function, which is wrapped by a BigQuery remote function.

 ### Dependencies